fmager/real-time/m2_concurrency/s0_data_parallelism.md

 </figcaption>
 </figure>

 In this case, with the greater computational complexity, Rayon easily takes the lead.
+We do however, still allocate space for a result.
+If we preallocated an output vector, we might get an even greater performance difference.